SAM-DEV007/Word-Classifier/README.md

  More information on the model can be found [here](Model/README.md).

+## Use Case
+This model is trained on a very small dataset with only three categories of words to classify with the given sentence.
+It can be greatly enhanced for larger datasets to perform classfication on multiple sentences.
+This can work as an extension of sentiment analysis.
+The sentences can be classified to sentiments, not restricted to only negative or positive.
+It can be used in many industries like finanace, health and customer service mainly chatbots.

+It can majorly help in detecting or classifying user-defined words from long sentences.
+The main application can be with sentiments and text transcription of the calls made to emergency hotline.
+It can classify and decide the emergency and can be trained for multiple emergency scenarios aswell.

 # Installation
 ## Python version
 Python 3.x or greater is required.